There are two mechanisms that can cause a solid white coat in dogs.

 Most breed standards define a preferred range of phaeomelanin colors for each breed.

-For example, Irish Setters only come in mahogany or chestnut red, Vizslas or a rusty golden color, yellows Labradors may range from fox-red to light cream and Bichons are typically white.
+For example, Irish Setters only come in mahogany or chestnut red, Vizslas are a rusty golden color, yellows Labradors may range from fox-red to light cream and Bichons are typically solid white.

-There are a number of breeds that only come with solid coats and white phaeomelanin, never red or yellow.
+There are a number of breeds that only come with white phaeomelanin, never red or yellow.
 This includes almost all of the dog breeds that only come in solid white.

 Most patterned dogs have yellow or orange phaeomelanin

-Interestingly, very pale phaeomelanin is mostly found in dog breeds that come in recessive red (e/e).
+Interestingly, very pale phaeomelanin is mostly found in dog breeds that are recessive red (e/e).

-There are even some breeds (e.g. Akita Inus or Shibas), where patterned dogs have tan or orange pigment.
-However, in a recessive red pattern, the same phaeomelanin pigment is white.
+There are also some breeds (e.g. Akita Inus or Shibas), where patterned dogs have tan or orange pigment.
+However, in their recessive red dogs, the same phaeomelanin pigment is white.

 So the shade of the phaeomelanin can be linked to the pattern of a dog.
 Neat, isn’t it?